brainlife/brainlife.github.io/_pages/team.md

 ---

 <p>
-brainlife.io is actively developed by a group of dedicated neuroscientists and professional software engineers mostly from Pestillilab, led by Professor Franco Pestilli at University of Texas.
+brainlife.io is actively developed by a group of dedicated neuroscientists and professional software engineers main from Pestillilab, led by Professor Franco Pestilli at University of Texas.
 </p>
 <br>